The Power of Hui to Establish, Consolidate and Deepen the Learning Support Partnership (LSP)

 Set review hui date/time that meets the needs of everyone, including ākonga and whānau.

-My recommendation is that you try to cover all of your bases when facilitating a hui.
-As an example, I have learned from experience to have paper copies of school closing and opening karakia available for whānau.
-Don’t assume whānau know it.
-I recommend that you ‘do your homework’.
-I remember a grandmother who said to me recently she wanted to actively participate in hui.
-Not having the kupu in front of her, was her identified barrier and placed her on the back-foot.
-This problem was easily fixed.
-Subsequently, I photocopied colour copies of opening and closing karakia and put them on the table, before the hui started.
-Therefore, it was up to people in the partnership to decide if they needed it.
-Partnership is about being flexible and meeting the needs of its participants, especially if you are facilitating hui.
+I recommend covering all your bases when facilitating a hui.
+For example, I have learned to have paper copies of school closing and opening karakia available for whānau.
+Don’t assume they know it.
+I remember a grandmother who recently expressed her desire to actively participate in hui.
+Not having the kupu in front of her was a barrier that put her at a disadvantage.
+This issue was easily resolved.
+I photocopied colour copies of opening and closing karakia and placed them on the table before the hui started.
+This way, it was up to the participants to decide if they needed it.
+Partnership is about being flexible and meeting the needs of its participants, especially when facilitating hui.

 Initial Hui to Help Establish an Effective Partnership

-What does our partnership look like and what values do we want to promote?
+What does our partnership look like, and what values do we want to promote?

 How do we ensure manaakitanga is promoted and maintained?

-What is our vision and what specific goals do we need?
+What is our vision, and what specific goals do we need?

 What perspectives and skills do we each bring to this partnership?